MicrosoftDocs/visualstudio-docs/docs/ide/signing-in-to-visual-studio.md

 ms.workload:
 - multiple
 ---
 # Sign in to Visual Studio on Windows

 While you don't have to sign in, there are many advantages to doing so.
-When you sign in, you can personalize, optimize, and enrich your Visual Studio experience.
+In this article, you'll learn [how to sign in](#how-to-sign-in), how to [update your profile](#update-your-profile), and the benefits to your Visual Studio experience.

 > [!NOTE]
 > This topic applies to Visual Studio on Windows.
 For Visual Studio for Mac, see [Sign in to Visual Studio for Mac](/visualstudio/mac/signing-in).